vecorel/sdl/README.md

 - `$schema`: The schema identifier, see above.

-Additionally, the following validation vocabulary is defined by JSON Schema:
+Additionally, the following validation vocabulary per data type is defined by JSON Schema.

-For strings:
+In principle any keywords available in JSON Schema 2020-12 can be used, but it is likely unsupported by the fiboa tooling.

+### String data type

 - `format` (values: `email`, `idn-email`, `iri`, `uri`, `uuid`)
 - `pattern`